 It’s natural that people shun away from anything that can kill them or cause serious health complications for their children.

-So regardless of whether you intend to sell your home or stay put, getting rid of that smoke smell is going to be beneficial for everyone living in the home either now or in the future.
+So regardless of whether you intend to sell your home or stay put, having a house that smells good by getting rid of that smoke smell is going to be beneficial for everyone living in the home either now or in the future.

 Removing the Smoke From Your Home: DIY vs. Professional Services?